Richard Nyren: 1772 to 1774

 An unusual feature of Nyren's career is that, in an age when given men were the norm rather than the exception in cricket teams, he was never recorded as playing for anyone other than Hambledon/Hampshire.
 The same applied to his bowling partner Thomas Brett.
-Scorecards began to be kept habitually from the 1772 season and Nyren was recorded in 48 first-class matches, plus some single wicket matches, from then until he retired in 1784.
-The strength of the Hambledon/Hampshire team during Nyren's captaincy can be seen in its being rated the (unofficial) Champion County in 10 seasons: 1766–1771 inclusive, 1776–1777 inclusive, 1779 and 1783.
+Scorecards began to be kept habitually from the 1772 season and Nyren was recorded in 48 important matches, plus some single wicket matches, from then until he retired in 1784.

 In 1772, Nyren played for Hampshire at the Artillery Ground in a single wicket "fives" match against Kent, Kent winning by one wicket after Nyren had made the highest score in the match with 29.
-Hampshire then played three first-class matches which have surviving scorecards.
-Under Nyren's leadership, Hampshire won the first two of these against All-England at Broadhalfpenny Down and Guildford Bason but then, without Nyren, they lost the third match against Kent at Bourne Paddock by 2 wickets.
+Hampshire then played three important matches which have surviving scorecards.
+Under Nyren's leadership, Hampshire won the first two of these against England at Broadhalfpenny Down and Guildford Bason but then, without Nyren, they lost the third match against Kent at Bishopsbourne Paddock by 2 wickets.

 1773 was Hambledon's worst season.
-They played nine known matches in first-class cricket (i.e., 8 first-class and 1 single wicket) and lost all of them, some by wide margins including two innings defeats.
-Nyren led the team in most of the matches, two of which have no surviving scorecard, but he missed the first-class game against Surrey at Laleham Burway in September.
-Hampshire had better results in 1774 and twice defeated an All-England Eleven but were themselves beaten twice by Kent, a very strong team in the early 1770s.
+They played nine known matches in important matches (i.e., including one single wicket) and lost all of them, some by wide margins including two innings defeats.
+Nyren led the team in most of the matches, two of which have no surviving scorecard, but he missed the game against Surrey at Laleham Burway in September.
+Hampshire had better results in 1774 and twice defeated an England but were themselves beaten twice by Kent, a very strong team in the early 1770s.
 Nyren captained the team in all the games that have surviving scorecards, making 5 known appearances in all.